Loading...

 It is one of the two shorter sides.

-Because we know the area of the square from the hypotenuse is the sum of the other two areas, we have 169, the area of the hypotenuse, is equal to the area of that bottom square, 144, plus the area of square A, which we do not currently know.
+The area of the hypotenuse is equal to the area of that bottom square, 144, plus the area of square A, which we do not currently know.

 How can we find the area of square A?
-We don't know the length of its side and the square isn't the hypotenuse, so we can't add together the areas of the other two squares, but what we can do is solve the equation that we just wrote.
+We don't know the length of its side, and the square isn't the hypotenuse, so we can't add together the areas of the other two squares.

 How can we do this?
 Well, we can subtract 144 from both sides to make the area of square A equal to 25.

-And as always, the length of the side of a square is found by square rooting the area of that square.
+And as always, the length of the side of a square is found by square-rooting the area of that square.

-So the square root of 25 is five, five centimetres being the length of one side of that square and also the shorter side of that triangle.
+Five centimetres being the length of one side of that square and also the shorter side of that triangle.

-Let's see if you can apply this information in this check.
+Right, let's see if you can apply this information in this check.

-Which of these calculations is correct, when trying to find the area of that smaller square B?
+Which of these calculations is correct when trying to find the area of that smaller square B?
 Pause now to look through all of these options.

 The correct answer is 1,681 take away 1,600.